collapsed-stacks/startups/questions/11344/how-to-transfer-payments-to-my-clients.md

 - posted by: [Jeremy Parsons](https://stackexchange.com/users/497810/jeremy-parsons) on 2016-10-14
 - score: 1

-<p>Take a look at <strong>chained payments</strong>, supported by both Stripe and PayPal. </p>
+Take a look at **chained payments**, supported by both Stripe and PayPal.

-<p>You need to think about who the customer is buying from (and will see on the transaction detail) and be very clear about the payment logic.
-That's doubly important if you have to deal with refunds.</p>
+You need to think about who the customer is buying from (and will see on the transaction detail) and be very clear about the payment logic.
+That's doubly important if you have to deal with refunds.

 ## Answer 11487